Day 5 of the 12 Days of CHRISTmas

 He rose from the grave to “become the firstfruits of them that slept” (1 Corinthians 15:20).
 As Risen Lord, He visited among those He had loved in life.
 He also ministered among His “other sheep” (John 10:16) in ancient America.
 In the modern world, He and His Father appeared to the boy Joseph Smith, ushering in the long-promised “dispensation of the fulness of times” (Ephesians 1:10).

 I lost my best friend at age fifteen.
-We had grown up together and it seemed impossible that someone who had always been there was gone.
+We had grown up together and it seemed impossible that someone who was always there, was suddenly gone.

 Family and friend tried to comfort me by saying that I would see her again.
 That death wasn’t the end.
 I wanted to believe that… but in the reality of death, I didn’t know how.